FikiCarDev/AsyncExecution/README.md

 in doInBackground we do the task, and in onPostExecute we notify the user about the end of the task with the message passed from the background thread.

-To run this code you have to call execute the method and pass all the required parameters.
+To run this code you have to call execute method and pass all the required parameters.

 **Java**
 ```java